oitzujoey/duck-lisp/README.md

 "compiler-debug.c" contains a single 7500 line function that disassembles bytecode.
 "duckVM.c" contains the VM.

 Typical usage of the language only requires including "duckLisp.h" and "duckVM.h".
 Adding new user-defined generators that generate bytecode requires "emitters.h".
-Some user-defined generators may want to call existing generators which can be called by including "generators.h".
-Reader function declarations can be found in "parser.h".
+Some user-defined generators may want to call existing generators, which are declared in "generators.h".
+Function declarations for the reader can be found in "parser.h".

 Examples on how to extend the language can be found in `scratchwork/duckLisp-dev.c`.

-## Is it any good?

-Yes.